 2. The extent to which the contractor’s/agency’s data validation system ensures the accuracy and integrity of student outcomes and financial data.

 3. The extent to which the contractor’s/agency’s quality assurance activities track and ensure that corrective action is taken to maintain outcomes and quality standards.

 4. The degree to which the contractors/agencies document the results of inspections, tests, audits, and assessments.

 Job Corps Regional Offices shall:

 b.
 Establish systems to ensure performance is accurately tracked and reported, and necessary corrective actions are taken to achieve the performance outcome goals and quality standards established by the National Director, Job Corps, and contained in Appendices 501a, 501b, 501c, and 501d.

-Job Corps Regional Offices shall perform unannounced assessments on a risk management-based schedule.
+a.
+Perform unannounced assessments on a risk management-based schedule.
 Regional Office Center Assessments (ROCAs) will occur twice during the life of a contract, ideally during Year 2 and Year 4.
 ROCAs for Forest Service centers will occur every 2 years.
 Assessments for centers on a Performance Improvement Plan (PIP) will occur annually.
 Targeted assessments, which may also be unannounced, will focus on program areas that are deficient in the initial or full assessment, or identified as potential causes of concern based on a risk analysis.

 Triggers that could initiate a targeted or full assessment: